-- 3.1 Employees and Insiders shall not get involved in a conflict of interest that could interfere with his or her objectivity or the exercise of his or her independent judgment for fulfilling his or her duties for the Corporation, or affect his or her commitment to act in the best interests of the Corporation. - 3.2 Employees shall refrain from having professional interests outside their work that could keep them from performing their job at the Corporation fully and completely, or from having direct or indirect interests that could interfere with their objectivity or the exercise of their independent judgment. - 3.3 Employees shall refrain from giving or receiving gifts (other than gifts or mementos of nominal value that are customary or business related) that could compromise or appear to compromise the judgment of the receiver in connection with fulfilling his or her duties.
-Accepting gifts in the form of cash or cash equivalents (for example, gift certificates, cash, services, discounts or loans) is prohibited. - 3.4 In any dealings with a Person Having a Special Relationship with the Corporation, the Corporation shall apply the principles of the present Code, and, where applicable, shall ensure that such person acts in a manner not inconsistent herewith. - 3.5 Employees are free to participate in the political process, provided that their involvement is kept separate from their role and responsibilities as a Corporation Employee and that statements made in their political activities are clearly delivered as personal opinion and are not able to be construed as the Corporation's position.
+- 3.1 Employees and Insiders shall not get involved in a conflict of interest that could interfere with his or her objectivity or the exercise of his or her independent judgment for fulfilling his or her duties for the Corporation, or affect his or her commitment to act in the best interests of the Corporation. - 3.2 Insiders have a duty to immediately disclose to the Corporation's Vice-President, General Counsel and Secretary, any related-party transactions they may be party with the Corporation for assessment and pre-approval, as required under the Corporation's Related Party Transaction Policy. - 3.3 Employees shall refrain from having professional interests outside their work that could keep them from performing their job at the Corporation fully and completely, or from having direct or indirect interests that could interfere with their objectivity or the exercise of their independent judgment. - 3.4 Employees shall refrain from giving or receiving gifts (other than gifts or mementos of nominal value that are customary or business related) that could compromise or appear to compromise the judgment of the receiver in connection with fulfilling his or her duties.
+Accepting gifts in the form of cash or cash equivalents (for example, gift certificates, cash, services, discounts or loans) is prohibited. - 3.5 In any dealings with a Person Having a Special Relationship with the Corporation, the Corporation shall apply the principles of the present Code, and, where applicable, shall ensure that such person acts in a manner not inconsistent herewith. - 3.6 Employees are free to participate in the political process, provided that their involvement is kept separate from their role and responsibilities as a Corporation Employee and that statements made in their political activities are clearly delivered as personal opinion and are not able to be construed as the Corporation's position.